Inherited an IRA? Five Rules Every Beneficiary Should Know for 2025

 - RMD rules, including timing and amounts, for inherited IRAs are largely tied to the date of the original account holder’s death.

 It’s important to note that the IRS has delayed implementation of the final rules governing inherited IRA RMDs — until 2025.
-This means some beneficiaries of inherited IRAs have had more time to adapt to distribution requirements.
+This means that some beneficiaries of inherited IRAs had more time to adapt to distribution requirements.

 However, given all the changes and confusion, it’s a good idea for inherited IRA beneficiaries to consult a tax advisor to determine the correct RMD schedule.